coral-xyz/anchor/docs/src/pages/docs/javascript-anchor-types.md

 description: Anchor - Javascript Anchor Types Reference
 ---

-This reference shows you how Anchor maps Tust types to JavaScript/TypeScript types in the client.
+This reference shows you how Anchor maps Rust types to JavaScript/TypeScript types in the client.

 ---